-Loans have a six-month grace period to begin repayment after a student graduates, withdraws or falls below half-time status.
+Loans have a six-month grace period to begin repayment after a student graduates, withdraws, or falls below half-time status.

 What is need-based aid?

 Need-based aid is available to students who demonstrate financial need.
-They must apply by completing the FAFSA and Bethany application.
+They must apply by completing the FAFSA and a Bethany application.
 Qualifying students may receive need-based aid to cover any unmet tuition costs after the base amount is paid.
 Need-based aid does not need to be repaid.

 Church Service Covenant Grant

 How much does the Church Service Covenant Grant cover?